|

 <Result>: Integer constant Constant identifying the character set used before the modification. <New charset>: Integer constant Constant corresponding to the new character set to use:

 <Language>: Optional Integer constant New language to use.
 For more details on these constants, see Correspondence between languages, sub-languages, character sets and nations.
 This language must correspond to the specified <New Charset>.
 Otherwise, a WLanguage error will occur.
 This parameter is used to manage the specific features of each country. <Sub-language>: Optional integer New sub-language to use.
-See Correspondence between languages, sub-languages, character sets and nations for more details.
+For more details on sub-languages, see Correspondence between languages, sub-languages, character sets and nations.
 This sub-language must correspond to the specified <New Charset>.
 Otherwise, a WLanguage error will occur.
-This parameter is used to manage the specific features of each country.
-Versions 17 and later New in version 17 <Sort mode>: Optional integer New sort mode to use.
+This parameter is used to manage the specific features of each country. <Sort mode>: Optional integer New sort mode to use.
 Only the following sort modes are available.
 This parameter is not available for the other languages.

 | | | | Language | Sort mode | Constant | Value | Sort | Value | languageGerman | 7 | Standard | 0 | Directory | 1 | languageChinese | 4 | Phonetic | 0 | Unicode | 1 | Stroke count order | 2 | | Bopomofo standard | 3 | languageKorean | 18 | KSC | 0 | Unicode | 1 | languageGeorgian | 55 | Standard | 0 | Modern | 1 | languageHungarian | 14 | Standard | 0 | Technical | 1 | languageJapanese | 17 | XJIS | 0 | Unicode | 1 |